Enid girl chases dream playing violin

-ENID, Okla. — Fifteen-year-old violinist Emma Terry experienced a dream come true.
-She just returned from a two-week stay at the Oklahoma Arts Summer Institute at Quartz Mountain.
+ENID, Okla. — Fifteen-year-old violinist Emalyn Terry experienced a dream come true.
+She just returned from a two-week stay at the Oklahoma Summer Arts Institute at Quartz Mountain.

 “I’ve wanted to go for so long, and it was everything I thought it would be and more,” Emma said.